Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Introduction

 \heading{Contributions} This work introduces S4ECG, a hierarchical deep learning architecture that systematically explores the impact of long-range temporal interactions for arrhythmia detection.

-Our primary contribution lies in adapting and extending the encoder-predictor paradigm from sleep staging~\cite{wang2025s4sleep} to ECG analysis, employing structured state space models (S4)~\cite{Gu2021EfficientlyML} at both epoch-level and sequence-level processing stages to enable efficient capture of long-range dependencies.
-Firstly, we confirm the superiority of S4-based encoders over widely used CNN-based encoders in line with prior work \cite{al2025benchmarking}.
-Secondly and most importantly, we demonstrate that multi-epoch models consistently outperform single-epoch approaches across diverse datasets and evaluation scenarios.
+Our primary contribution lies in adapting and extending the encoder-predictor paradigm from sleep staging~\citep{wang2025s4sleep} to ECG analysis, employing S4 models at both window-level and sequence-level processing stages to enable efficient capture of long-range dependencies.
+Firstly, we confirm the superiority of S4-based encoders over widely used CNN-based encoders in line with prior work \citep{al2025benchmarking}.
+Secondly and most importantly, we demonstrate that multi-window models consistently outperform single-window approaches across diverse datasets and evaluation scenarios.